Baked Banana Donuts with Brown Butter Glaze

 - 1 cup (120 g) powdered sugar

-- 1-2 tablespoons milk (whole or 2%)
+- 1-2 tablespoons milk, (whole or 2%)

-- 1/4 cup (57 g) unsalted butter
+- ¼ cup (57 g) unsalted butter

 Baked Banana Donuts

-Preheat oven to 350° F. Lightly grease a donut tin with nonstick cooking spray.
+- Preheat oven to 350° F. Lightly grease a donut tin with nonstick cooking spray.
 Set aside.

-In a medium pan over low heat, melt the butter for about 7 minutes, stirring occasionally.
+- In a medium pan over low heat, melt the butter for about 7 minutes, stirring occasionally.
 The butter will turn from yellow to golden to light brown.
 A nutty aroma will arise, which is the cue to remove the butter from the heat and transfer to a heat-safe bowl.
 Cool slightly.

+- In a large mixing bowl, vigorously whisk granulated sugar, brown sugar, egg, vanilla, brown butter and mashed bananas (you can also use a hand mixer).
 Add the flour mixture and use a rubber spatula to stir the batter just until combined.
 Scrape down the sides and bottom of the bowl to find any flour pockets.
 Avoid over mixing.

-- Bake at 350° F for 13 to 15 minutes, or until a toothpick inserted in a donut comes out clean.
-Cool cupcakes in the tin for 5 minutes, then transfer to a wire cooling rack.
+- Bake at 350° F for 12 to 15 minutes, or until a toothpick inserted in a donut comes out clean.
+Cool donuts in the tin for 5 minutes, then transfer to a wire cooling rack.
 Prepare glaze.

 Brown Butter Glaze

-Brown another 1/4 cup of butter, following the same steps for the donuts.
+- Brown another 1/4 cup of butter, following the same steps for the donuts.
 Set aside to cool slightly.

-Whisk together brown butter, powdered sugar and 1 tablespoon milk.
+- Whisk together brown butter, powdered sugar and 1 tablespoon milk.
 Once the ingredients are combined, add more milk only if you would like a thinner consistency (I used about 1 1/2 tablespoons).

-Dip the top of a warm donut in the glaze and set on a plate.
+- Dip the top of a warm donut in the glaze and set on a plate.
 Dust with cinnamon or nutmeg if desired and serve!